Capabilities

 Alert Normalization & Deduplication

-When an incident occurs, it typically generates multiple alerts across different tools — a PagerDuty page, a Datadog monitor trigger, a Grafana alert, and a spike in Sentry errors.
+When an incident occurs, it typically generates multiple alerts across different tools: a PagerDuty page, a Datadog monitor trigger, a Grafana alert, and a spike in Sentry errors.
 Instead of creating separate investigations for each, Autoheal:

-- Normalizes alerts from different sources into a consistent format with standardized severity, timing, and service attribution
+- Normalizes alerts from different sources into a consistent format with standardized severity, timing, and service attribution.

-- Deduplicates alerts that refer to the same underlying issue
+- Deduplicates alerts that refer to the same underlying issue.

-The result: your on-call engineer sees one consolidated investigation instead of a wall of noise.
+Your on-call engineer sees one consolidated investigation instead of a wall of noise.

 Decision Traces

-Every investigation decision is documented in a decision trace — a transparent record of the agent's reasoning.
+Every investigation decision is documented in a decision trace, a transparent record of the agent's reasoning.

 A decision trace captures: